 Biography

 Dr. Ahn’s research focuses on language and education policy change and how these changes impact the broader systems in which they are embedded.
-Focusing on these areas in the Turkish, Kazakhstani, and more broadly, post-Soviet contexts, has allowed me to explore the uneven ways social policies are implemented and experienced at different levels or scales in transition contexts.
+Focusing on these areas in the Turkish, Kazakhstani, and more broadly, post-Soviet contexts, has allowed her to explore the uneven ways social policies are implemented and experienced at different levels or scales in transition contexts.
 Incorporating a spatial lens further reveals how other factors, e.g., socio-economic status, ethnicity/nationality, and community networks, contribute to the (re)production of inequality by structurally privileging certain spaces over others.

 Countries/Regions of Expertise